Luke McCormick (footballer, born 1999): Bristol Rovers (loan)

 On 21 September 2020, McCormick joined Bristol Rovers on loan until the end of the season.
 On 26 September, he made his league debut as a starter against Doncaster Rovers, which ended in a 4–1 away loss.
 On 12 December 2020, he scored his first goal for the club, finishing from inside the box to score the second in a 3–0 victory over rivals Plymouth Argyle.
-On 19 January 2021, McCormick scored an impressive free kick to level the scores as Rovers came from 2–0 down to get back to 2–2 against Crewe Alexandra in a match they eventually lost 3–2, the goal being nominated for the league's January Goal of the Month award on 19 February, surprisingly winning the award a week later by public vote.
+On 19 January 2021, McCormick scored an impressive free kick to level the scores as Rovers came from 2–0 down to get back to 2–2 against Crewe Alexandra in a match they eventually lost 3–2, the goal being nominated for the league's January Goal of the Month award on 19 February, winning the award a week later by public vote.
 On 5 April 2021, with Rovers deep in a relegation battle, McCormick scored a double as the Gas beat Doncaster Rovers, a result that saw Rovers end a five-match losing streak and keep their survival hopes alive, a performance which saw McCormick rated a perfect 10/10 by the Bristol Post.
 At the end of the season, he re-joined Chelsea when his loan spell was up.